 A Personal Mission Statement

 A personal mission statement focuses on what you want to be (character) and to do (contributions and achievements) and on the values or principles upon which being and doing are based.
-It becomes a personal constitution, the basis for making major, life-directing decisions, the basis for making daily decisions in the midst of the circumstances and emotions that affect our lives.
+It becomes a personal constitution, the basis for making major, life-directing decisions, the basis for making daily decisions during the circumstances and emotions that affect our lives.
 Writing or reviewing a mission statement changes you because it forces you to think through your priorities deeply, carefully, and to align your behavior with your beliefs.

 Identifying Roles and Goals

-We each have a number of different roles in our lives–different areas or capacities in which we have responsibility.
+We each have many different roles in our lives–different areas or capacities in which we have responsibility.
 I may, for example, have a role as an individual, a spouse, a parent, a teacher, a church member, and a businessman.
 And each of these roles is important.
 Your mission statement will be much more balanced and easier to work with if you break it down into the specific role areas of your life and the goals you want to accomplish in each area.
 An effective goal focuses primarily on results rather than activity.

 Mission Statement for my life and how I will accomplish it.